Micket/pycourse/lecture1.md

  3. thought the matlab course was easy
  4. can manage matlab decently
  5. didn't even satisfy the course prerequisites

-## You will be using ...
- 1. a laptop with Windows
- 2. a laptop with Linux
- 3. a laptop with OSX
- 4. the school computers
- 5. something else

 # About Python